 A “crash” occurs when Vivaldi encounters an unrecoverable error and shuts down unexpectedly or a tab’s contents disappear and are replaced with a “dead bird” image.

 To report a crash on Linux, create a bug report and describe the crash.
 Especially useful are detailed steps that we can follow in order to reproduce the bug on our side.
 Make sure to give a valid contact email we can reach you on, as we may need more information or ask you to perform some tests for us, to help us better understand the issue.

-If you are an advanced user, who feels comfortable with the command line, then you might want to attempt to capture a backtrace (crash log).
+If you are an advanced user, then you might want to attempt to capture a backtrace (crash log).
 This greatly assists the developers in understanding an issue.
 Particularly if we cannot reproduce it ourselves.
-This backtrace can then be attached to your bug, by replying to the email we sent you after you first logged the issue.
 To capture a backtrace you will first need to install a debug binary.

 Install a debug binary